greenmonn/tsp-go/README.md

 Implemented on Go version `1.12.5`.
 If you want to build this by yourself, refer to https://golang.org/doc/install.

-But don't worry. you can just execute with the given binary
+You can just execute with the given binary without installing go.

 in `main/` directory, run the binary ./main using options.